dewmindi/Highway-Bus-Reservation-System/README.md

 ## 🌟 Project Overview
 This project offers a seamless ticket booking experience, suitable for unregistered and registered passengers, along with admin capabilities for managing reservations and bus schedules.

 ## Key Features
 Passenger Capabilities:

 View available bus schedules.
 Book and reserve seats based on real-time availability.
 Receive payment confirmations and reservation details via email.
 Cancel bookings as needed.
 Access and view booking history.
 Admin Capabilities:

 Manage reservations and oversee the booking process.
 Add, edit, or remove bus listings and schedules.
 Track bookings and monitor system usage to improve customer service.
 ## 💻 Tech Stack
 Frontend: HTML, CSS, JavaScript, Bootstrap
 Backend: PHP
-Database: phpMyAdmin (MySQL)
+Database: MySQL
 Email Notifications: SendinBlue API for automated reservation and payment confirmations.
 Payments: Stripe integration for secure payment processing.
 🚀 Getting Started
 To get a local copy of the project up and running, follow these steps.

 Prerequisites
 PHP >= 7.4
 MySQL (phpMyAdmin)
 Stripe account for payment processing
 SendinBlue account for email services

 ## Installation
 1.Clone the Repository: